Web Development

 Conclusion

-The Liskov Substitution Principle is one of the more practical SOLID principles — it shapes how you structure inheritance hierarchies and design interfaces in ways that actually matter at runtime.
-When you apply it consistently, through clear contracts, composition over inheritance, and dependency injection, you get class hierarchies that are easier to test, extend, and maintain.
+The Liskov Substitution Principle is one of the more practical SOLID principles.
+It shapes how you structure inheritance hierarchies and design interfaces in ways that actually matter at runtime.
+Apply it consistently — through clear contracts, composition over inheritance, and dependency injection — and class hierarchies become easier to test, extend, and maintain.
 Start by reviewing your existing inheritance chains for the warning signs: weakened preconditions, type checks in client code, and methods that don't make sense on a subtype.
 Those are your first refactoring targets.